Mayors hope to shake down energy companies

 The West Coast Environmental Law Society, an advocacy organization based in Vancouver, has persuaded a group of British Columbia mayors and city councillors to write threatening letters to major oil and gas companies demanding they pay large arbitrary sums for a list of supposed harms associated with greenhouse gases from fossil fuel use.

 If these mayors and councillors really believe their climate catastrophe rhetoric, they are free at any time to stop using fossil fuel in their personal lives, but of course that isn’t going to happen.
 They enjoy as much as anyone else the benefits of reliable, inexpensive fossil fuels.
-Unfortunately, what they also seem to enjoy is thuggery—using the authority of their offices to bully people who work in lawful productive industries and extort cash based on ludicrous tort claims.
+Unfortunately, they also seem to enjoy using the authority of their offices to bully people who work in lawful productive industries and extort cash based on ludicrous tort claims.

 Let’s suppose their strategy works.
 Why stop at fossil fuels?
 Think of all the other businesses they could shake down.